linw0724-linnet/gcp-setup/install_git/README.md

 ```
 sudo apt install git
 ```
-* Check the version of Git installed on your virtual machine
+* Check the version of Git installed on your VM
 ```
 git --version
 ```